 - (Georgia pecans are the best!)

 - Keebler (or other) “Ready Crust” unbaked pre-made pie crust

-- Either 1 9″ pie crust (if you want one pie) or 3 packages of the MINI Graham Cracker Pie crusts – they come 6 to a package – that’s what makes the MINI pies!
+- Either one 9″ pie crust (if you want one pie) or 3 packages of the MINI Graham Cracker Pie crusts – they come 6 to a package – that’s what makes them MINI pies!